chroder/kotlin-email-parser/README.md

 **What do you mean "opinioned" data structure?**

 Email is very flexible, and that makes it very complicated.
 There are many things which are technically possible to do with email but are never done in practice.
-This project ignores errs on the side of practical.
+This project errs on the side of practical.

 Here are a few examples: